murnanedaniel/ToyTrack/README.md

 ## Pytorch Dataset

-The `TracksDataset` class is a Pytorch dataset which can be use the generator with a Pytorch dataloader.
+The `TracksDataset` class is a Pytorch dataset which can be used with a Pytorch dataloader.

 ```python
 config = {